Panoptikum-social/panod.io/pages/plan_en.md

 * Speech-to-text — users have to be able to speak and talk are the only prerequisites.
 * Natural Language Processing (NLP) used to recognize the intent.
-* Search for desired content within Panoptikum.io and verbal presentation of the search results.
+* Search for desired content within Panoptikum.social and verbal presentation of the search results.
 * Playback or appending to a playlist.

 ### 2.3 Solutions and Suggestions